What if Eden Hazard attacks today instead of winging in the midfield?

 In our previous edition of #DataTalks with Dream11, Prof. Vishal Misra discussed how Robust Synthetic Control can help us derive actionable inferences in virtual simulations without having to conduct actual experiments.
 In this year’s first web session on #DataTalks, we use multi-dimensional Robust Synthetic Control (mRSC) to go a step further: create a synthetic version of reality, and explore its evolution in time as a counterfactual to the actual reality.

 And you are guessing it right: with mRSC, we can predict cricket results before the first innings is complete.
-We utilise the twin metrics of runs and wickets, and cast it as an mRSC problem that enables us to predict the evolution of an innings with very little data.
+We utilize the twin metrics of runs and wickets, and cast it as an mRSC problem that enables us to predict the evolution of an innings with very little data.
 More importantly, we can learn the final score of of a cricket batting innings in the first few overs itself.

 We can also use it to endlessly speculate ‘What if’ Anil Kumble continued as Team India’s head coach (Or maybe not).